prathami1/go-cli/README.md

 > App type: nodejs (detected with high confidence)
 > Cloud provider: aws
 > Region: us-east-1
+> ⚠️ AWS CLI is not installed
+> 🔧 CloudDeploy can automatically install AWS CLI for you
+> Would you like to install AWS CLI now? (y/N) y
+> 🔧 Installing AWS CLI automatically...
+> Installing AWS CLI on macOS...
+> ✅ AWS CLI installed successfully!
 > Enable database? yes
 > Enable storage? no
 > Enable load balancer? yes